 - Certain hair products: What kind of hair products might make their way from your tresses and onto your forehead?
 Anything oily or sticky.
 "Pomade acne is caused by hair products, particularly thick or greasy ones," says Kraffert.
 "It is important to keep in mind that hair products can sometimes worsen acne, so take protective steps if a hair care product seems to be tied to worse acne manifestations."

-- Sweat: Sweating is known to be great for the skin as it detoxes the body, but that only improves the condition of acne-prone skin when it’s rinsed away ASAP, and not left to linger on top of pores.
+- Sweat: Sweating is known to be great for the skin as it detoxes the body, potentially binding to and removing bacteria, but that only improves the condition of acne-prone skin when it’s rinsed away ASAP, and not left to linger on top of pores.
 “Sweating a lot increases oil in the follicles and if not washed off soon after sweating, can make forehead acne worse,” says Patel.
 Even a quick facial rinse after a sweat session can remove impurities on the surface of the skin, so don’t skip splashing your skin after a workout, especially if you’re noticing breakouts.

 How to Treat Forehead Acne